Education and Involvement

 and am always open to learning a new language if it would prove useful.
 It's been a goal of mine since high school to learn at least one other

 language to fluency, and while thus far I haven't had the opportunity to hone those skills to that extent, I seem to pick up language well and am an excellent mimic when

 it comes to pronunciation, so I'm confident that once I have the means for sufficient practice this is a goal I will reach.

 - Volunteer at Gibside, a Heritage Trust property.
 Sadly, I had to leave the country before I could expand my experience here, but

-learning about the property was fascinating.
+learning about the property was amazing.